-v) USA
+USA

 It is important to recognise the role that debt has played in bolstering activity in the strongest economy of all, the US.
 In the 18 months since Mr Greenspan's celebrated enunciation on market exuberance, debt has risen by US\$3.3 trillion or 40% of GNP.
 House owners, who constitute 66% of households, have taken full advantage of falling interest rates to do two things.
 They have rolled-down their mortgages into lower rates, mostly on fixed terms, and they have added to their indebtedness; they have drawn out an average of US\$15,000 per household for use elsewhere.
-This is a significant sum in relation to median household pre-tax income of US\$37,000 per annum.
+This is a significant sum in relation to median household pretax income of US\$37,000 per annum.
 Personal debt now stands at US\$5.6 trillion of which US\$4.2 trillion is mortgage debt.
-The non-mortgage obligations will be sensitive to further rises in interest rates while existing mortgagees will only typically face rising rates when they wish to buy a new home - normal occupancy is for seven years.
+The non-mortgage obligations will be sensitive to further rises in interest rates while existing mortgagors will only typically face rising rates when they wish to buy a new home - normal occupancy is for 7 years.

-The long duration and steadiness of the present phase of economic growth has done wonders to inject assurance across all strata of consumers such that the index of consumer confidence is now close to a thirty year high.
+The long duration and steadiness of the present phase of economic expansion has done wonders to inject assurance across all strata of consumers such that the index of consumer confidence is now at a thirty year high.
 This goes a long way to explain retail sales growing at close to 6% versus income growth of 3.5%, pushing the official measure of the savings rate to minus 1%.
 With this in mind, we were puzzled by the Fed's meek measure of restraint of only one quarter of a percent rate hike in the Federal Funds rate in June and believe it is going to be a game of catch-up through the rest of the year.
-The Fed is evidently looking for more concrete evidence of price inflation.
+The Fed is evidently looking for more concrete evidence of price inflation and perhaps it still has an eye on the precarious situation of some overseas economies.
 We believe there are very strong reinforcing elements within the US economy such that the interest rate medicine that is eventually administered will need to be a lot stronger than many presently contend.
 Hence the risk is that bond yields will peak at much higher levels than investors presently envisage.
-This will help support the USS but the sheer size of the trade deficit makes the dollar vulnerable to any adverse change in sentiment towards US financial assets.
+This will help support the US\$ but the sheer size of the trade deficit makes the dollar vulnerable to any adverse change in sentiment towards US financial assets.